jbi35/CarND-Behavioral-Cloning/README.md

 #### 2. Attempts to reduce overfitting in the model

 The model does not contain dropout layers to reduce overfitting.
 However, the model was trained and validated on different data sets to ensure that the model was not overfitting (code line 46-48 model.py).
+It would be easy to add a dropout layer with Keras but deemed unnecessary here.
-In addition, the training data is randomly augmentend to avoid overfitting.
+In addition, the training data is randomly augmented to avoid overfitting.

 Specifically, the training images were:

 * flipped with a probability of 0.5 (steering angles is then multiplied with -1)
-* rotated by a random angle between -5 and 5 degrees (steering angle is adjusted accordingly
+* rotated by a random angle between -5 and 5 degrees (steering angle is adjusted accordingly)

 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.